 According to the PCC rules related with AF influence traffic mechanism regarding DNAI(s), the SMF determines the target DNAI which is applicable to the current UE location and which can be based on the common DNAI (if applicable) as described in TS 23.548 [130].
-If current (I-)SMF cannot serve the target DNAI or if the SMF can server the target DNAI and existing I-SMF is not needed, the SMF may send the target DNAI information to the AMF for triggering I-SMF (re)selection or removal, e.g. the AMF performs I-SMF (re)selection or removal based on the target DNAI and supported DNAI(s) of (I-)SMF.
+If current (I-)SMF cannot serve the target DNAI or if the SMF can serve the target DNAI and existing I-SMF is not needed, the SMF may send the target DNAI information to the AMF for triggering I-SMF (re)selection or removal, e.g. the AMF performs I-SMF (re)selection or removal based on the target DNAI and supported DNAI(s) of (I-)SMF.
 If the SMF determines that target DNAI currently served by I-SMF should not be used for the PDU Session hence the existing I-SMF is not needed (e.g. due to the updated PCC rules removes DNAI(s) that was provided in the previous PCC rules), the SMF sends the target DNAI information without including target DNAI to AMF, which may trigger the I-SMF removal.